silv3rr/pyspy/README.md

 ## docker

-Alternatively, pyspy is also part of [docker-glftpd](https://github.com/silv3rr/docker-glftpd)'s web interface which offers a complete gl install.
+Alternatively, pyspy is also part of [glftpd-webui](https://github.com/silv3rr/glftpd-webui).
+Besides showing who is online it also does glftpd user management and more.

 ## Configuration